 Then, define the action.
 Click on Add action > Show element.

-This means that Screen 3 will appear directly if the visitor selected a score between 7 and 10.
+This means that Screen 2 will appear directly if the visitor selects a score between 7 and 10.
+This ensures a smooth transition from the feedback step to the thank-you screen.

 Step 4: Simulate your widget